lucas-242/Crypto-Wallet/README.md

 </p>

 <p>
-The first version of app will work with BTC, ETH, ADA, XRP, DOGE, BNB, DOT and SOL.
-Will allow you to save your buy/sell trades in Dollar and view the balance of your cryptos separately or all consolidated in a dashboard.
+The first version of the app will work with BTC, ETH, ADA, XRP, DOGE, BNB, DOT and SOL.
+It will allow you to save your buy/sell trades in Dollar and view the balance of your cryptos separately or all consolidated in a dashboard.
 </p>

 <p>